KITcii/smart-contract-dev-support/README.md

 - _Related Patterns:_ "the static and dynamic relationships between this pattern and others within the same pattern language or system" [2, p.
 6].

-- _Known Uses_ are "[…] known occurrences of the pattern and its application within existing systems" [2, p.
+- _Known Uses:_ "[…] known occurrences of the pattern and its application within existing systems" [2, p.
 6].

 # References
 [1] F. Buschmann, Ed., Pattern-oriented software architecture: a system of patterns.
 Chichester; New York: Wiley, 1996.